GNOME/glib/README.win32.md

 ## Building with MinGW-GCC

-Open your MSYS or [MSYS2](https://www.msys2.org/) shell where you have the MinGW-GCC toolchain installed, and build glib [like any other Meson project](https://mesonbuild.com/Quick-guide.html#compiling-a-meson-project).
+Open your MSYS or [MSYS2](https://www.msys2.org/) shell where you have the MinGW-GCC toolchain installed, and build GLib [like any other Meson project](https://mesonbuild.com/Quick-guide.html#compiling-a-meson-project).

 ## Building with Visual Studio 2015 or newer